SwissDataScienceCenter/renku/docs/docs/10-users/70-collaboration/20-permissions.md

 # Permissions, Roles, and Access Rights

-This reference guide covers how permissions, roles, and access rights work in Renku 2.0.
+This reference guide covers how permissions, roles, and access rights work in Renku.

 # Project Permissions